Australia: The Ultimate Adventure Guide

 Great Barrier Reef

-• November-May: Stinger season (wear protective suits), coral spawning in November
+November-May: Stinger season requires protective suits; coral spawning in November creates unique diving opportunities; wet season brings some rough sea days.

 Sydney: Gateway to Australia